brianreboot/GP2040-CE/README.md

 The button mapping on the OLED has been tweaked to match the HRAP Premium VLX.
 Everything else is the same.

+Default OLED pins SCL changed to 27 and SDA changed to 26. <br />
+RGB, turbo and A2 buttons disabled by default.

 ## Features

 * Selectable input modes - XInput, DirectInput, and Nintendo Switch